Special consideration (technical)

 - Evidence of an outage from your Internet Service Provider.

-The University may seek to substantiate applications using its own LMS and/or Zoom technical logs and examination incident reports and records.
+The University may seek to substantiate applications using its own technical logs and examination incident reports and records.

 4. If you have experienced a major technical disruption, apply for special consideration (technical).
 The Eligibility section below will give you an idea of the types of situations which may be eligible.